 At the heart of this book lies the death from terminal melanoma of the author’s father-in-law, Peter.
-Throughout Peter’s sickness, author David Dow kept a journal, which appears in the book as italicized pages written in first person, as though Peter were speaking.
+Throughout Peter’s sickness, David R. Dow kept a journal, which appears in the book as italicized pages written in first person, as though Peter were speaking.

 Along with his chronicle of Peter’s illness, Dow tells the story of his death row defense of a convicted murderer, Eddie Waterman.
 He loses his appeal, and Waterman dies by lethal injection.